mikepenz/FastAdapter/README.md

 ```

 ## v4.x.y
 > Major release, migrates fully to Kotlin.
-No migration notes yet available.
-Stay tuned!

-## v3.3.x
-> Upgrades to use androidX dependencies.
-Use a version smaller than 3.3.x to use with appCompat dependencies.

-## v3.x.x
-> v3 is a huge new release and comes with a big set of new changes.
-If you previously used the `FastAdapter` and head over to the [MIGRATION GUIDE](https://github.com/mikepenz/FastAdapter/blob/develop/MIGRATION.md) on how to get started with v3.
-> In case you are searching [v2.x head over here to it here](https://github.com/mikepenz/FastAdapter/tree/v2.6.3).
+Check out the changelog or the [MIGRATION GUIDE](https://github.com/mikepenz/FastAdapter/blob/develop/MIGRATION.md for more details

 ## How to use
 ### 1. Implement your item (the easy way)